-How knowledgeable were you of 1.5°C Emission Targets and Budgets before we reached out to you?
+How knowledgeable were you of 1.5°C emissions targets and budgets before we reached out to you?

-Do you work or are actively involved in the Emission Reductions sector and activism?
+Do you work or are actively involved in the emission reductions sector and activism?

-Was PERCEIVED TIME INVESTMENT a big barrier for your Pilot participation?
+Was perceived time investment a big barrier for your pilot participation?

-Was INABILITY TO CHANGE LIFESTYLE a big barrier for your Pilot participation?
+Was inability to change lifestyle a big barrier for your pilot participation?